LivTel/DockerForAstroqueryMultiCat/README.md

 ``sudo docker run -it astroquery``

-In normal ops it is notleft running continuously.
-It only takes a faction of a second to invokde it from the stored image so it is launched on demand to run a search and then closes down.
+In normal ops it is not left running continuously.
+It only takes a faction of a second to invoke it from the stored image so it is launched on demand to run a search and then closes down.

 Following is an example extracted from wcs_fit.
 This searches USNOB with effectively no magnitude cut, 1 < R2mag < 100.
 This should run from anywhere in the ARI LAN.

-And then one of the following, depending whather you are using TLS security or not.
+And then one of the following on the remote client, depending whether you are using TLS security or not.

 <pre><code>
 ``set dockerImageName = astroquery``